-In preference to demolition and replacement, the Council encourage the retention and renovation of stone built houses and other houses which are or visual, architectural or historic merit where they are sound and wind and watertight or are substantially intact (four walls standing to eaves height).
-Well-designed extensions forming part of the renovation and retention of such houses will be supported where they are sympathetic to the original form, scale and massing of the original dwelling.
+In preference to demolition and replacement, the Council encourage the retention and renovation of stone built houses and other houses which are or visual, architectural or historic merit where they are sound and wind and watertight or which have four walls standing to eaves height and at least 50% of the roof structure and covering in place.
+Well -designed extensions forming part of the renovation and retention of such houses will be supported where they are sympathetic to the original form, scale and massing of the original dwelling.

-When a house falls significantly beneath this threshold or a structural engineer confirms that renovation of the building is not viable, then reconstruction or replacement on a one-for-one basis will be acceptable to Angus Council.
+When a house falls significantly beneath this threshold or a structural engineer confirms that the building is incapable of renovation, then reconstruction or replacement on a one-for-one basis will be acceptable to Angus Council.

 Houses that are of minimal visual, architectural or historic merit are generally of a suburban appearance.
 They may include design details not found on traditional rural properties (e.g. boxed eaves, "picture frame" windows, balconies) and may incorporate materials alien to the Angus countryside (e.g. brick, artificial stone, concrete).
 The replacement of these houses may be acceptable, where the proposed development represents a substantial improvement on the existing.

 The following supporting information may be requested under the terms of Policy TC2:

-A report from a structural engineer, confirming either that the house is capable of being renovated in the manner intended, or that renovation of the building for residential use is not viable.
-Detailed written justification of any downtaking and/or rebuilding.
+- A report from a structural engineer, confirming either that the house is capable of being renovated in the manner intended, or that the building is structurally incapable of being renovated for residential use. - Detailed written justification of any downtaking and/or rebuilding.

 This list is not exhaustive and other surveys or supporting information (e.g. Bat Surveys, etc) may be requested on a case by case basis.

-Illustration of what constitutes a dwelling where retention and renovation will be sought or allow replacement.
+(Illustrations of what constitutes a dwelling where retention and renovation will be sought or allow replacement.)

-3.2 Conversion of Non-residential Buildings
+3.2 Conversion of Non-residential Buildings:

 This element of Policy TC2 applies to all residential development proposals relating to the conversion of non-residential buildings which are redundant or no longer required.
 Farm buildings and others which are ancillary to residential use (i.e. which are not themselves used as a dwelling house) should be considered as non-residential buildings.
 To be suitable for conversion, a building should have characteristics that would make a positive contribution to the character and architectural heritage of rural Angus.
-Such non- residential buildings are often constructed in stone; have a simple form with few openings; and have pitched roofs, which are usually covered in slate.
+Such non-residential buildings are often constructed in stone; have a simple form with few openings; and have pitched roofs, which are usually covered in slate.

 The policy supports the conversion of appropriate buildings, where (amongst other things) proposals would retain or enhance valued architectural features.
-A design statement based on and including details of an architectural appraisal should be provided in support of proposals to convert any non-residential buildings.
+A design statement based upon and including details of an architectural appraisal and landscape assessment should be provided in support of proposals to convert any non-residential buildings.
 The design solution should show how valued characteristics have been retained or enhanced.
 The requirement for supporting design information will be proportionate to the scale of the proposed development and its landscape context.